County Guide

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

 San Joaquin County sits at the northern end of the San Joaquin Valley, bordered by the Sacramento-San Joaquin Delta to the west and the Sierra Nevada foothills to the east.
-Stockton is the county seat and largest city with approximately 320,000 residents.
-The county's position on I-5 and Highway 99 — and its proximity to the Bay Area via the Altamont Pass — has made it a major relocation destination for Bay Area residents priced out of Alameda and Contra Costa counties.
-Tracy, in western San Joaquin County, is primarily a Bay Area bedroom community and generates address histories that frequently show prior Bay Area residences.
+With approximately 800,000 residents (U.S. Census Bureau, 2023 ACS), the county is California's twelfth most populous.
+Stockton is the county seat and largest city.
+The county's position on Interstate 5 and Highway 99 and its proximity to the Bay Area via the Altamont Pass has made it a major relocation destination for Bay Area residents priced out of Alameda, Contra Costa, and Santa Clara counties.
+Tracy, in western San Joaquin County, is primarily a Bay Area bedroom community where most residents have prior East Bay address histories.

 Key takeaways